-- (a) General.
-There is hereby established an independent ethics review board, which shall have the powers and duties specified in the City Charter, City Code (Ethics Code), and other powers and duties prescribed by ordinance. - (b) Composition.
-The ethics review board shall consist of eight members.
-The mayor nominated and each member of the city council shall nominate one member of the board.
-Each nominee must be confirmed by a majority of city council members.consistent with the City Charter.
-Nomination and confirmation of board members shall be conducted at separate open meetings of the city council. - (c) Terms of office.
-Initial board appointments shall be made so that terms are staggered, with four members to serve an initial term of two years and four members to serve an initial term of three years, determined after appointment by lottery.
-Subsequent appointments(c) Terms of office.
+(a) General.
+There is hereby established an independent ethics review board, which shall have the powers and duties specified in the City Charter, City Code (Ethics Code), and other powers and duties prescribed by ordinance.

+(b) Composition.
+The ethics review board shall consist of eight members nominated and confirmed consistent with the City Charter.
+Nomination and confirmation of members shall be conducted at separate open meetings of the city council.

+(c) Terms of office.
 Appointments shall be for a term of two years beginning on the day after the expiration of the preceding full term.
-No member of the board shall serve for more than three full terms. - (d) Qualifications.
-Members of the board shall have good moral character and shall be residents of the city.
-No member of the board shall be: - (1) A salaried city official or employee; - (2) An elected public official; - (3) A candidate for elected public office; - (4) An officer of a political party; - (5) A campaign treasurer, campaign manager, officer or other policy or decision-maker for the campaign of any candidate for elected public office; - (6) Campaign treasurer, campaign manager, officer or other policy or decision-maker for any political action committee as defined in the Texas Election Code; or - (7) A member of Serving on any other city board or commission other than the ethics review board; - (8) A member of or any other board or commission foron which the member's position is appointed by city council. - (e) Removal.
-Members of the ethics review board may be removed from office for cause by a majority of the city council only upon a finding, after a public hearing at which the member wasis provided with the opportunity to be heard.
-Grounds for removal include: failure to satisfy, or to continue to satisfy, the qualifications set forth in subsection (d); that the member: (1) has engaged in gross misconduct in office, (2) is guilty of substantial neglect of duty; gross misconduct in office; inability, (3) has committed a violation of ethics laws, or (4) is unable to discharge the powers or duties of office; or violation of any provision in this code of ethics.
-A member automatically vacates his or a her position upon the failure to satisfy the qualifications set forth in subsection (d) or conviction of a felony or or a plea of nolo contendere to a crime of moral turpitude or any felony.
+No member shall serve for more than three full terms.

+(d) Qualifications.
+Members shall have good moral character and shall be residents of the city.
+No member shall be:

+- (1) A salaried city official or employee;

+- (2) An elected public official;

+- (3) A candidate for elected public office;

+- (4) An officer of a political party;

+(5) A campaign treasurer, campaign manager, officer or other policy or decisionmaker for the campaign of any candidate for elected public office; (6) Campaign treasurer, campaign manager, officer or other policy or decisionmaker for any political action committee as defined in the Texas Election Code; or

+(7) Serving on any other city board or commission or any other board or commission on which the member's position is appointed by city council.

+(e) Removal.
+Members may be removed from office by a majority of the city council only upon a finding, after a public hearing at which the member is provided the opportunity to be heard, that the member: (1) has engaged in gross misconduct in office, (2) is guilty of substantial neglect of duty, (3) has committed a violation of ethics laws, or (4) is unable to discharge the powers or duties of office.
+A member automatically vacates his or her position upon the failure to satisfy the qualifications set forth in subsection (d) or conviction of or a plea of nolo contendere to a crime of moral turpitude or any felony.

-- (f) Vacancies.
+(f) Vacancies.
 The city council shall fill any vacancy on the board by a person who will serve the remainder of the unexpired term.
-The nomination to fill a vacancy shall be made by the member of city council (or his or her successor) who had nominated the person whose successor is to be selected to fill the vacancy and confirmation process shall be the same as utilized for the original appointment. - (g) Recusal.
-A member of the ethics review board shall recuse himself or herself from any easematter in which, because of familial relationship, employment, investments, or otherwise, his or her impartiality might reasonably be questioned.
-A board, as determined by a majority vote of the board conducted by secret ballot.
-A member may not participate in official action on any complaint: - (1) That the member initiated; - (2) That involves the member of city council who nominated him or her for a seat on the ethics review board; or
+The nomination and confirmation process shall be the same as utilized for the original appointment.

+(g) Recusal.
+A member shall recuse himself or herself from any matter in which his or her impartiality might reasonably be questioned, as determined by a majority vote of the board conducted by secret ballot.
+A member may not participate in action on any complaint:

-$\frac{(3or)}{}$
+(1) That the member initiated;

+or

-(2) During the pendency of an indictment or information charging the member with any felony or a misdemeanor offense, or after a finding of guilt of such an offense, involving moral turpitude or any felony.
+(2) During the pendency of an indictment or information charging the member with a misdemeanor offense involving moral turpitude or any felony.

-If the number of boardmore than three members who are recused from a ease is so large that an ethics panel cannot be constituted, as provided for in section 2.40 (Ethics panel),matter, the mayor shall nominate a sufficient number of ad hoc members so that the ease board can be heard achieve quorum in order to meet to consider said matter.
+If more than three members are recused from a matter, the mayor shall nominate a sufficient number of ad hoc members so that the board can achieve quorum in order to meet to consider said matter.
 Ad hoc members of the ethics review board must be confirmed by a majority vote of the city council and serve only for the case in question.